oldscienceguy/PebbleSDR/README.md

 * Right clicking (Option Click) anywhere in the Spectrum or Waterfall will change the LO frequency.
 * Clicking Up or Down changes the frequency in 100hz increments.
 Very useful for fine tuning data signals.
 * Clicking Left or Right arrows changes the frequency in 10hz increments.
-* Scrolling Up or Down changes the frequench in 1kHz increments.
+* Scrolling Up or Down changes the frequency in 1kHz increments.
 * Scrolling Left or Right changes the frequency in 100hz increments.
-* Changing the frequency using Arrows or Scrolling also will automatically reset the LO when scrolling off either end of the spectrum.
+* Changing the mixer frequency using Arrows or Scrolling also will automatically reset the LO when scrolling off either end of the spectrum.
 This provides an easy to use continuous tuning mode.

 ###Spectrum Display Selector
 1. Spectrum: The entire spectrum is displayed (see Span below).
 The height the spectrum indicates the power (db) of the signal.